whohensee/SeeChange/docs/data_storage.md

 The same is true for astrometric solution saved into a `WorldCoordinates` object in `wcs` and a photometric solution saved into a `ZeroPoint` object in `zp`.

-The `Image` object's `raw_header` property contains the section-specific header, copied directly from the `Exposure` object's `section_headers` property.
+The `Image` object's `header` property contains the section-specific header, copied directly from the `Exposure` object's `section_headers` property.
 Some header keywords may be added or modified in the pre-processing step.
 This header is saved to the file, and not the database.
-The `Image` object's `header` property contains a subset of the section-specific header.
+The `Image` object's `info` attribute contains a subset of the section-specific header.
-Again, this header uses standardized names, in lower case, that are searchable on the database.
+Again, this dictionary uses standardized names, in lower case, that are searchable on the database.
-This header is produced during the pre-processing step and contains only the important (searchable) keywords, but not those that are important enough to get their own columns in the `images` table (e.g., the MJD of the image).
+This `info` dictionary is produced during the pre-processing step and contains only the important (searchable) keywords, but not those that are important enough to get their own columns in the `images` table (e.g., the MJD of the image).